LeSasse/pymute/README.md

-Pymute takes a somewhat naive approach and simply creates a temporary directory for every mutant, and then runs pytest in that working directory independent of other mutations (note that if `pymute` is interrupted, some manual clean up of `/tmp` may be required).
+Pymute takes a somewhat naive approach and simply creates a temporary directory for every mutant, and then runs pytest in that working directory independent of other mutations.
 Mutations are inserted by simply manipulating the text in the *.py files rather than operating on the AST and therefore should work across most versions.

 ## Installation